 Head Start is a federally funded program for children turning three or four years of age by September 1st of each year.
+Children who are three years of age will attend a half day Head Start program.
+All day Head Start program is only for Head Start eligible four-year-old children that will attend kindergarten the following school year.
 The overall goal of the Head Start program is to bring about more social competence in children of low-income families.
 There are four major components in the Head Start program: education, health, parent involvement, and social services.
 The educational component is designed to meet each child's individual needs.
 It also aims to meet the needs of the community served and its ethnic and cultural characteristics.

 Head Start arranges for every child to receive comprehensive health care, including medical, dental, mental health and nutrition services as needed.
 Parents are the most important influence on a child's development.
 An essential part of every Head Start program is the involvement of parents in parent education, program planning, and operating activities.
 The social services component of Head Start represents an organized method of assisting families to assess their needs and then providing those services that will build upon the individual strengths of families to meet their own needs.